-Requires certification of financial statements by both the Chief Executive Officer and the Chief Financial Officer.
+The Act requires certification of financial statements by both the Chief Executive Officer and the Chief Financial Officer.
 The Act states that a corporation must assess the effectiveness of its internal controls and report this assessment annually to the Securities and Exchange Commission.